laurentpayot/floweret/README.md

 > promised(<type\>)

-Promised types are usually used as the result type of the function signature.
+Promised types are used for the *result type* of the function signature.

 You can use the `Promise` type for promises that resolve with a value of any type, but most of the time it is better to specify the type of the resolved value.